/119. Pascal's Triangle II

 Arrays67.2% acceptance

 Given a non-negative integer n, return the nth row (0-indexed) of Pascal's Triangle as a list of integers.
-Each element in the row is the sum of the two elements directly above it from the previous row.
-The first row (row 0) is [1].
+Each element in the row is the sum of the two elements directly above it from the previous row, with the first and last elements always being 1.

 Example 1